jsdelivr/globalping-cli/README.md

 ### Binary installation
 Every new release is compiled into binaries ready to run on most operating systems and provided as assets on GitHub.
 You can download and execute these binaries directly on your system.

-> [!ATTENTION]
+> [!IMPORTANT]
-> Opting for this installation method means you'll have to repeat this manual process for every new release to update the CLI!
+> Opting for this installation method means you'll have to repeat this manual process to update the CLI to a newer release!

 [Explore the available versions](https://github.com/jsdelivr/globalping-cli/releases).

-## Updating the CLI
+## Updating
 If you've installed the Globalping CLI via a package manager, you only need to run the manager's update command to get the latest Globalping CLI version.

 ## Getting started with Globalping CLI